tbrowder/TXF/README.md

 One file is licensed under the Apache-2.0 license:

-  * ./lib/TXF/GoogleTXF.rakumod
+  * ./lib/TXF/CVS2TXF.rakumod

+A copy of that license is found in directory `lib/TXF/`.

-The original source of the content of that file came from [https://github.com/mbrukman/csv2txf](https://github.com/mbrukman/csv2txf) and was converted to its present form from Python to Raku.
+The original source of the content of that file came from Github repository [https://github.com/mbrukman/csv2txf](https://github.com/mbrukman/csv2txf) and was converted to its present form from Python to Raku.